HackYourFuture-CPH/hyf-quiz/readme.md

 ## Recomended order of implementation
 You can off course write the code in the order you want to, but here is a suggestion:
-1. Create the quiz constructor function.
+1. Create the `Quiz` class.
 1. Create the fetching questions method.
-1. Render the questions with the title and the content in a li element and append these questions to the ul.
+1. Create the render questions method.
+Render the questions with the title and the content in a li element and append these questions to the ul.
-2. Inside of the individual li elements add the select tag with the given options for the question.
+2. Update the render questions method.
+Inside of the individual li elements add the select tag with the given options for the question.
 3. Add a click listener to the button.
 When a user clicks it just log out 'user clicked button'.
-4. When a user clicks the button calculate the score.
+4. Create the get score method.
+When a user clicks the button calculate the score using the method.
-6. Render the score to the user
+6. Render the score to the user.

 If you have any questions please ask and if you have more time try adding extra features like.
 * Let the user choose what difficulty the rendered questions should be.